We know it: Hobart and Lincoln, two well-known and trusted names when it comes to welders.

 The Miller-branded regulator supplied with the Hobart 140 works with Argon and Argon blends.
 But it is not recommended for use with 100% CO2.

 As you can see, the major difference is the Lincoln 140 can run pure CO2 with the supplied regulator (if you buy the adapter).
 Since CO2 is cheaper to use, some welders consider that to be an advantage for the Lincoln welder as supplied.

 Overload Protection Circuits

-Lincoln Electric offers a 3-year parts and labor warranty.
-The exceptions are the MIG gun, covered for 90 days, and the gas regulator which is warranted for 1 year.
+Lincoln Electric offers a 3-year part and labor warranty.
+The exceptions are the MIG gun, covered for 90 days, and the gas regulator, which is warranted for 1 year.
 Wear and tear on the cables is not covered at all.

 Hobart offers a 5/3/1 warranty.
 It includes parts and labor for 5 years on the transformer and 3 years on the wire drive system, control boards, and the regulator.
 The MIG gun, contactors, and relays are covered for 1 year (or 90 days for industrial use).